LendlUy/basic_kernel_modules/README.md

 ### Updates

+• 11/24/2022: Updated `deep_driver.c` with initialization code for MSI-X.

 • 11/10/2022: Updated `deep_driver.c` with initialization code for DMA and MWI.
 Added `nvme_search.c` to allow searching for connected NVMe drivers and their vendor and device IDs.

 • 11/03/2022: Added the `nvme_driver` directory which contains the driver and other possible files pertinent to the "Deep Driver" project.